 As you land in Indianapolis, the first thing you'll notice is the airport.
 The first new international airport in America designed and built after 9/11, Indianapolis International Airport has been named the best airport in North America in 2015, 2014, 2013, 2012, and 2010 by Airports Council International, best airport in America from Conde Nast Traveler, and has been rated #1 (on everything from security to baggage claim) by travelers in a J.D.
 Power & Associates poll, and named Best Domestic Airport by the Travel + Leisure Reader's Choice Awards.

 Whether you are on a bus tour experiencing group travel in Indy or are taking a 15-minute cab ride from the airport, the second notable sight you'll encounter is your downtown hotel.
 From the stunning blue glass of the JW Marriott Indianapolis to the art you’ll encounter at the Conrad Indianapolis and The Alexander, Indy has a wide variety of hotel options for every style and price point.

 To make navigating the city easy there are twelve hotels conveniently linked by skywalk to Lucas Oil Stadium, the Indiana Convention Center, and Circle Centre mall.
 Step outside and discover an easy walk to White River State Park with 250 acres of greenspace, the scenic Central Canal, and a collection of Indy’s top attractions.
 Meet orangutans at the Indianapolis Zoo, journey westward at the Eiteljorg Museum of American Indians & Western Art, or see a show under the stars at the Farm Bureau Insurance Lawn at White River State Park.

 Urban explorers can also stroll to a collection of monuments and memorials rivaled only by Washington DC.
 Be sure to get a photo at Monument Circle, the physical and spiritual heart of the city.
 Eager for a cultural encounter?
-Take a short drive to the Indianapolis Museum of Art, where the lush grounds are the perfect compliment to the expansive galleries.
+Take a short drive to the Indianapolis Museum of Art, where the lush grounds are the perfect complement to the expansive galleries.
 If you have kids, a trip to Indy isn’t complete without a visit to The Children’s Museum of Indianapolis, the largest children’s museum in the world.